FreshRSS/FreshRSS/docs/fr/contributing.md

 second mailing is mainly for developers.
 [Join dev@freshrss.org](https://freshrss.org/mailman/listinfo/dev)

-## Report a bug
+## Signaler un bug

-You found a bug?
-Don't panic, here are some steps to report it easily:
+Have you found a bug?
+Don't panic, here are some steps to report it with
+ease:

 1. Search for it on [the bug
    tracker](https://github.com/FreshRSS/FreshRSS/issues) (don't forget to